KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 **Data:** pROM scores, provided in the [Clinical Exam](ClinicalExam).
 T0 refers to pre intervention and T1 to post intervention.
 **Additional information:** The protocol of the clinical exam, and normative values are provided in [Documentation](../Documentation)

+First, copy your pre-surgical update_settings and make clear that in the new copy you will work on the post-surgical personalizations.
+For example, rename the file to update_settings_post.m.

 Evaluate in CE_CP_T1 the knee extension pROM post surgery and change S.subject.set_limit_torque_coefficients_selected_dofs = ...{'knee_angle_r','knee_angle_l'}, accordingly.

 # III.
 Running PredSim with estimated muscle-tendon parameters:**
+change line 21 to [S] = initializeSettings('gait1018');
+add S = update_settings_pre OR S = update_settings_post on line 22 to load your previously defined settings add S.misc.gaitmotion_type = 'FullGaitCycle';
+Run :smiley: